Heracross: Appearances

 Artwork of Mega Heracross.
 National Geographic described its design as being influenced by the Hercules beetle.

 Heracross first appeared in the 1999 video game Pokémon Gold and Silver; it is classified as a Bug- and Fighting-type Pokémon with only one stage, meaning it has no pre-evolutions and is not known to evolve.
-In Pokémon X and Y, Heracross received a new form called Mega Heracross, obtainable by using Heracronite Mega Stone.
+In Pokémon X and Y, Heracross received a new form called Mega Heracross, obtainable by using a Heracronite Mega Stone.
 The Mega form would go on to appear in Pokémon Omega Ruby and Alpha Sapphire, Sun and Moon, Ultra Sun and Ultra Moon, and Legends: Z-A. Depending on the game, Heracross can only be caught through different circumstances.
 In Gold and Silver, as well as the enhanced version Pokémon Crystal, it could only be encountered by having a Pokémon use the move Headbutt on trees on specific routes.
 In Pokémon Diamond and Pearl, if a player uses the Sweet Honey item on certain colored trees, Heracross have a chance to appear from it.
 In other games in the series, Heracross are rarer to encounter, only being available on specific routes or areas that feature rare Pokémon such as the Safari Zone in the third generation games, or only available in a post-game area like in Pokémon Ultra Sun and Ultra Moon.
 In Pokémon Sun and Moon, they can only be obtained by trading.
 Heracross has occasionally been a version exclusive, meaning one would need to be trade to be seen in the opposite version; a naturally obtainable Heracross can only be found in Pokémon Y and Pokémon Shield.
 It was initially absent from Pokémon Sword and Shield until being added in the Isle of Armor DLC expansion pack.
 In Pokémon Legends: Z-A, the player can receive a Heracross named "Bois" from trading with an NPC during an early game tutorial mission.
-Heracross has been used by many characters across multiple entries in the series, such as the player's rival Blue in his champion match Pokémon FireRed and LeafGreen, rival Barry and Elite Four member Aaron in Pokémon Diamond and Pearl, Platinum and their respective remakes, and Commander Kamado in Pokémon Legends: Arceus.
+Heracross has been used by many characters across multiple entries in the series, such as by the player's rival Blue in his champion match in Pokémon FireRed and LeafGreen, rival Barry and Elite Four member Aaron in Pokémon Diamond and Pearl, Platinum and their respective remakes, and Commander Kamado in Pokémon Legends: Arceus.